One of the most used resources for swimming in small pools is the static swim o swimming tied.

 Another important fact to keep in mind is the material we use to tie us.

-As a final conclusion, we can tell you that, due to professional experience and the technical details that we have previously discussed, static swimming with a belt and elastic rubber is the most recommended option both for its versatility in styles and for the minor influence on the freedom of movement of the swimmer.
+As a final conclusion, we can tell you that, due to professional experience and the technical details that we have previously commented, static swimming with a belt and elastic rubber is the most recommended option both for its versatility in styles and for the minor influence on the freedom of movement of the swimmer.